jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 No lies, no uncertainty, no stuttering!

-"Don't get used to hearing that," my trainer said with dead eyes.
+"Don't get used to hearing that," my trainer replied to my good news with these sullen words.

 "Why not?"
 I wondered.

-### Story 2 - Abduction
+## Story 2 - Orders

 The confidence I gained during training didn't last long.
 Within weeks, I realized it was just ignorance.

 Here's why.
 My old job, with the jackass boss and grimy carpets, was in business-to-business marketing.
-We built websites and tracking systems for companies that advertised in trade publications like Jane's Defense Weekly, World Oil, and similar industry journals.
+We built websites and tracking systems for trade publications like Jane's Defense Weekly, World Oil, and similar industry journals.

-We used new technology—HTML, Javascript, tracking links, web servers—to monitor which companies visited our clients' websites.
+We used new technology—HTML, Javascript, tracking links, web servers—to monitor which companies advertise on which websites and magazines.
 The information was digitized into dashboards that clients could check on their own time.
 I barely had to talk to anyone.

 The insurance office definitely had much nicer carpets (the first thing I noticed, along with the big windows and natural sunlight).
-But all information came through phone calls and emails, with no control over when or what.
-Insurance adjusters sit there all day answering the most random calls imaginable.
+But clean carpets, I'd learn, don't mean clean systems.
+We had little control over when we got the information.
+Insurance adjusters sit there all day dealing with unimaginably different situations and people.

+A few weeks in, I got such a call.

+The first question on the system we used was "vehicle color."
+So I asked this caller, "What's the color of the car?"

+"You're asking me about the color!
+My daughter and wife were taken to the hospital—who cares about color!"

+Injuries were further down the list of questions.
+But I learned my lesson there.
+Since the calls are so random, assume the worst every time and ask about the worst-case scenario first.
+If you remember that, it saves you from insulting people and grounds other callers' attitudes too.

+It also makes for a dreary mindset.
+Now I understood what my trainer meant.
+"God bless you" definitely wasn't the norm.

+## Story 3 - The Job

+I thought learning the rules would be enough.
+I was wrong.

+An insurance adjuster must do three things on every claim:

+1. Find out what happened and who was involved.
+2. Determine if it's covered by the policy.
+3. Calculate the cost to fix it.

+Simple, right?

+Except we're authorizing thousands—sometimes hundreds of thousands—of dollars per day.
+And no one knows what to do after a crash.
+You don't—I bet.
+So, getting the information we need for three seemingly easy questions was mayhem.

+There was no rationalization.
+No production line.
+This information arrived in a constant, random stream: calls, emails, voicemails.
+We had no control over the flow.

+Sometimes people call from the crash scene.
+Sometimes disappear for weeks.
+Sometimes they call back 10 times a day for an update.
+Oh, and people lie constantly.

 "Why am I at fault?"
 ~Because you hit a freaking tree!~